ArrenJW/House-of-Cards/README.md

 Initial Lilypond song repository.

-@TODO Learn to use markdown.
+@TODO Learn to use markdown, vim, git.

 ## notes and tools